eislab-cps/mbaigo/README.md

 ## Requirements

-- Go 1.21 or later
+- Go 1.24 or later
+- Docker (optional, for containerized deployment)
 - No external dependencies for basic usage
-- (Optional) Arrowhead Core Systems for multi-cloud deployments

 ## Status